Cyber Monday may be over, but great prices are here to stay.

 Pricey, and it's only compatible with certain devices and updates.

 Affordable.
 Designed for beginner and professional chefs alike.
 Control your cooking via its speedy Bluetooth connection.
-App is easy to navigate, plus it gives access to thousands of sous vide recipes.
+App is easy to navigate, plus it gives access to thousands of recipes.
 Compact and extremely precise.

 Clamp mechanism is well-engineered and reliable.
 Operates quietly with a 12V motor.
 Has an efficient pump system that evenly circulates water to achieve uniform temperature and even cooking.
 Controls are very user-friendly and easy to adjust.